stitchdata/docs/_saas-integrations/appsflyer/appsflyer-latest.md

       4. In the **App ID** field, enter the ID of the app you want to replicate data from.
       5. In the **API Token** field, paste the API key from [Step 2](#retrieve-your-api-key).
   - title: "historical sync"
+    content: |
+      **Note**: {{ integration.display_name }} imposes limits on date ranges for replicating historical data.
+If the **Start Date** is more than 90 days from the current date, replication will be unsuccessful.
+Refer to the [Historical AppsFlyer data limitations](#historical-appsflyer-data-limitations) section for more info.
   - title: "replication frequency"

 # -------------------------- #